 Frequency of Meetings: The Committee will meet at least each calendar quarter, but may meet more frequently if situations warrant a special called meeting by the Chair or at the request of the Radiation Safety Officer.

-Notice of Meetings/Meeting Agenda and Support Material: A two-week written notice of all regularly scheduled meetings will be mailed to all Committee members along with the agenda and appropriate supportive information.
+Notice of Meetings/Meeting Agenda and Support Material: A one-week written notice of all regularly scheduled meetings will be mailed to all Committee members along with the agenda and appropriate supportive information.

-Committee Minutes: Minutes of Committee meeting will be maintained by the Radiation Safety Officer and will be distributed to all members.
+Committee Minutes: Minutes of Committee meeting will be maintained by the Associate Director for Safety/RSO and will be distributed to all members.

 Committee Reports: Committee reports and recommendations will be prepared and appropriately distributed as ongoing Committee activities dictate.
-The Radiation Safety Officer will prepare an annual report of the Committee's activities for the Vice President for Finance and Operations and the President.
+The Associate Director for Safety/RSO will prepare an annual report on the Committee's activities for the Vice President for Research & Economic Development and the President.

-Staff Support: Direct staff assistance to the Committee will be provided through the Office of Safety and Risk Management.
+Staff Support: Direct staff assistance to the Committee will be provided through the Office of Safety.

-Meeting Quorum: A simple majority of the voting members will constitute the necessary quorum for binding Committee decisions but must include the Radiation Safety Officer, the Committee Chair or Vice Chair, and the Director of the Office of Research and Program Development or an assigned designee.
+Meeting Quorum: A simple majority of the voting members will constitute the necessary quorum for binding Committee decisions but must include the Associate Director for Safety/RSO or Environmental Health and Safety Manager/Alternate RSO, the Committee Chair or Vice Chair, and the Associate Vice President for Research & Economic Development or designee.